AI Trail Analysis

 - Leave No Trace principles apply

 As part of the Appalachian Trail within the Cherokee National Forest, standard Leave No Trace principles are expected.
-Pack out everything you pack in.
-Dogs are welcome but must be kept on a leash at all times for their safety and the enjoyment of other hikers and wildlife.
-There are no fees or permits required for a day hike on this section.
+Dogs are welcome but must be kept on a leash at all times.
+Please pack out everything you pack in to preserve the natural beauty of the area.

 Nearby amenities⌄